jxlz1314/myFigure/README.md

-# war3MAP
+# myFigure
-This repository is used for development/storage/discussion of war III maps
+This repository is used for storage of Figures